ROCm/rocSHMEM/docs/api/rma.rst

 .. cpp:function::  __device__ void rocshmem_TYPENAME_p(TYPE *dest, TYPE value, int pe)
 .. cpp:function::  __device__ void rocshmem_ctx_TYPENAME_p(rocshmem_ctx_t ctx, TYPE *dest, TYPE value, int pe)

-    :param ctx:    Context with which to perform this operation.
+    :param ctx:    Context with which to perform this operation
-    :param dest:   Destination address.
-Must be an address on the symmetric heap.
+    :param dest:   Destination address; Must be an address on the symmetric heap
-    :param value:  Value to write to dest at pe.
+    :param value:  Value to write to dest at pe
-    :param pe:     PE of the remote process.
+    :param pe:     PE of the remote process

     :returns:      None

 **Description:**
 Writes a single value to dest at pe PE to dst at pe.